Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Gaussian Smoothed InfoNCE

-We introduce a Gaussian noise term to the InfoNCE loss function, termed Gaussian Smoothing InfoNCE (GS-InfoNCE).
-Given a Gaussian distribution as follows:

-whose mean is $\mu$, and the variance is $\sigma^{2}$, we randomly sample $M$ Gaussian noise vectors from it with the same dimensions as the sentence vector.
+We introduce a Gaussian noise term to the InfoNCE loss function, termed Gaussian Smoothed InfoNCE (GS-InfoNCE).
+Given a Gaussian distribution as follows: $ G \sim N\left(\mu, \sigma^{2}\right) $ , whose mean is $\mu$, and the variance is $\sigma^{2}$, we randomly sample $M$ Gaussian noise vectors from it with the same dimensions as the sentence vector.
 These vectors constitute high confident negative pairs with each sample in the batch to fill and smooth the representation space.
 Note that these Gaussian noise vectors will not participate in the positive pair constitution.
 In that way, the loss function of GS-InfoNCE is denoted as follows:

 where $\mathbf{g}_{k}$ is a random Gaussian noise vector, $M$ is the number of Gaussian noise vectors involved in the calculation, and $\lambda$ is a balance hyperparameter.

 The python implementation of GS-InfoNCE is quite simple, with only three lines of codes based on the original InfoNCE implementation in unsup-SimCSE.